newyork167/LeetCode-Scaffold/readme.md

 # [LeetCode](https://leetcode.com/) Scaffold and Solutions

-Here you will find my [LeetCode](https://leetcode.com/) scaffold with the following base structure:
+Here you will find my [LeetCode](https://leetcode.com/) scaffold.
+It will hold up your code in times of uncertainty, and it will most certainly drag it down at any other moment...
+So be weary and have fun with LeetCode in the comfort of your own IDE instead of theirs!

 ### What Does it Do Exactly?
 The Scaffold pulls in the text file of the same name as the python file in the package being ran and inserts it into the standard input stream.
 You need only set `lines_per_input` to however many lines in the text file you need and for each loop in the scaffold `main` function use the `input()` function to get the next item.

-### Pretty Printing Solutions for All Your Corporate Needs /s
+### Pretty Printing Solutions for All Your Corporate Needs

 In the `main.py` file you can also set the solution to be printed for easier copying of your solution to the site.

 ### History is Written by the Victors?

-Each solution has a readme that is taken straight from the LeetCode page for it.
-This is for historical purposes around when I solved the problem in case there are any changes.

-### Shut Up and Take my Code!
+It is usually a good idea to keep documentation of the page itself so that if LeetCode decides to change anything you aren't left scratching your head as to why nothing works anymore.
+I have included an example from one of the daily challenges.
+When the code is less terrible, I will post up my directory staging code.
+Until then, it would be wise to grab that information on your own!

 ![img.png](img.png)

+The following is the structure in case you would rather look at it in an eye watering readme format instead of clicking through the repo...well here it is!

 ```python
 class LeetCodeScaffold: